In the Research master’s programme European Studies, you have the opportunity to customise your programme.

 Specialisations year 1

 You will trace forms of governance beyond the nation state in nineteenth- and early twentieth-century international organisations.
 What is the place of the EU and its predecessors in the history of cooperation at the inter- and trans-national levels?
-You will analyse not only the predecessors of the EU and the contributions of its member states, but also the transnational actors and alternative forms of cooperation.
+Furthermore, you will explore how 'Europe' is symbolically constructed in various policy domains and through different strategies.
+You will also analyse the role of history, heritage, remembrance, symbols and representations in shaping a 'European sense of belonging'.

 - Methodological specialisation: historical/qualitative research methods (track 1)